Reversible Semen Analysis Factors

 Abnormal Ejaculate Volume

 A more worrisome finding is to have a low ejaculate volume.
+Persistent volumes <1.4cc can be a sign of potential problems such as retrograde ejaculation, obstructions, or ejaculatory failure.
 The most common reason for a low ejaculate volume is a failure to collect the entire specimen in the collection cup.
 Sometimes the lab will report if part of the specimen was lost during collection which is helpful.
 However, if the ejaculate volume is low and there is no report of missed a specimen collection, I always ask the patient if they collected all of the specimen since the lab does not always report it (and the patient does not always tell the lab).

 Possible Causes of Low Ejaculate Volume